ctu-mrs/ctu-mrs.github.io/docs/10-prerequisities/30-docker/20-crossplatform-build.md

 docker buildx create --name container-builder --driver docker-container --bootstrap --use
 ```

-Then, build an image using the `buildx` command (which uses the selected builder) and supply the `--platform` parameter with the list of the desired platforms:
+Then, build an image using the `buildx` command (which uses the selected builder) and supply the `--platform` parameter with the list of the desired platforms.
+We usually `--push` the image immediately after the build into a docker registry.

 ```bash
 docker buildx build . --file Dockerfile --tag <my_tag> --platform=linux/arm64,linux/amd64 --push
 ```

+Do not forget to change the default builder back into the original builder (probably `default`) after you finish with the multiplatform build.

 ### Listing the available docker builders